Moving with pets? Find out everything you need to know about the strict local restrictions with our guide to importing

 If you plan to take a pet to Switzerland, it’s important to check the latest Swiss regulations.
-Make sure that you have the correct papers, not only for Switzerland, but for all the countries your pet will pass through to reach Switzerland.
+Make sure that you have the correct papers, not only for Switzerland but for all the countries your pet passes through.
 Be aware that these may differ from country to country depending on where your pet is coming from.
 Here is the general information you will need when you decide to travel to Switzerland with your pet.

 Pet immigration rules for Switzerland

-Since 2007, all dogs in Switzerland have been required to carry clearly identifiable and forge-proof chips (transponder) and must be registered with the Animal Identity Service (ANIS).
+Since 2007, all dogs in Switzerland must carry clearly identifiable and forge-proof chips (transponder).
+Owners must register them with the Animal Identity Service (ANIS).
 The ID chip contains a unique number as well as a code for Switzerland.
-This system makes it possible to retrieve data stored in the central databank on the dog owner, dog race, fur colour, age, name and sex.
-Puppies must be microchipped and registered three months after birth at the latest.
-Dogs that have chips implanted by veterinarians are also registered by the vet with the appropriate offices in the canton of residence.
-If you are bringing a dog into Switzerland you must have it registered in the ANIS database by a veterinarian within 10 days of arrival.
+This system makes it possible to retrieve data stored in the central databank on the dog owner, dog race, fur color, age, name, and sex.
+Puppies must have microchips and register within three months after birth.
+Dogs with chips implanted by veterinarians are also registered by the vet with the appropriate offices in the canton of residence.
+If you bring a dog into Switzerland, you must register it in the ANIS database with a veterinarian within 10 days of arrival.

 Pets moving within Europe can use European Pet Passports, which are for domestic animals.
 The Pet Passport is a booklet that provides all of the essential information on your pet, including an identification number and proof of all relevant vaccinations.
 The passport remains valid for the whole life of your pet.